 Eligibility Criteria: The Triple Crown JYR PRO Scholarship Program is open to all Junior/Young rider members of PRO through their 21st year.
 Riders must become members and declare via email letter to PRO that they wish to participate in the program no later then the entry closing date of each designated event.
 All participating riders must also include in their email a schedule of designated competitions that they intend to compete at, and it is the responsibility of the rider to inform PRO of any schedule changes.
 All riders must participate in at least one designated competition.
 Riders who choose to participate in more than one designated competition will have scores averaged for the leader board.

-New in 2015: Curriculum modules will be introduced focusing on horse care.
+New in 2015: PRO University curriculum modules will be introduced focusing on horse care.
 A short quiz will follow each of the curriculum modules and all scholarship participants must complete and submit quizzes in order to be eligible for the scholarship and award prizes.
-More information will be sent out.
-It is anticipated that there will be 2-3 short curriculum modules and quizzes.
 Selected designated events will have PRO JYR get-togethers with a featured speaker.
 All Junior Members at the event will be expected to attend as part of their participation in the program.
 Topics will include horse nutrition, grooming and horsecare, veterinary and farrier care, and tack and equipment.

 All juniors who would like to participate in the Triple Crown JYR PRO Scholarship Program are asked to discuss this scholarship opportunity with their current trainer(s) to ensure that their trainer is fully aware and supportive of the educational goals of this program.
 It is expected that if a scholarship week is awarded that the winner will participate.
 PRO and our host professionals will make every effort to accommodate schedules or issues of horse lameness or injury that may come up from time to time, but it is the responsibility of the scholarship winner to notify PRO and the host professional in a timely manner so that alternate arrangements can be made.
 In addition the winner is required to keep a diary of their scholarship week with photos and video, which must be submitted to PRO for publication.
 Juniors are also required to participate in all media requests by PRO and sponsors of the program.